mohammadsidani/FreeCodeCamp-InfoSec/README.md

 # FreeCodeCamp-InfoSec
-Note that this is an educational purpose.
+Note that this is for educational purpose.

 Learn how to create a TCP Server and TCP Client.
 <br>